ItayHirschel/IoTProjectFinal-WeatherHub/README.md

 # Weather Hub

-The project gives the user the ability to control and monitor multiple properties remotely through an app.
+The project gives the user the ability to control and monitor climate at multiple properties remotely through an app, all at one place - concentrated.

+## How Does It Work ?

+Connect your device to the WiFi network where your Home Assistant System is located.

+Creating an account is done through the app.
+Each device comes with a unique number, enter the serial number and friendly name to register the new device.
+Through the device's settings manage location, activity hours and boundry temperatures, enter a turn on/off webhooks specific to the device.
+In the automations page: press an automation to activate it.
+The app will activate a function which in turn will send a webhook to your device which will send an http request to activate an automation through the said webhook.

 ## Features: